fivethirtyeight/data/redistricting-alternate-maps/README.md

-# SLANTED-MAPS HED TKTK
+# What If Democrats — Or Republicans — Had Won Every Redistricting Battle?

-This repo contains the data behind the story [SLANTED-MAPS HED TKTK](https://projects.fivethirtyeight.com/slanted-maps/).
-There is one csv file in this repo: `slanted-maps.csv`.
+This repo contains the data behind the story [What If Democrats — Or Republicans — Had Won Every Redistricting Battle?](https://projects.fivethirtyeight.com/redistricting-alternate-maps/).
+There is one csv file in this repo: `redistricting-alternate-maps.csv`.

 Header | Definition
 --- | ---